iamvickyav/interview-preparation/DB & JPA/JDBC/jdbc_starter.md

 Thumb Rule - Statement for DDL and PreparedStatment for DML

+Methods
+executeUpdate() for create, drop, insert, update, delete executeQuery() for the select query

 ### SQL Injection Sample

 **NOTE** If we don't use ? (question mark) PreparedStatement also is not safe from SQL Injection attacks